rehierl/html-outliner-spec/issue-associations.md

 same reference that it had before entering the SR element - i.e. the last section that is located in front of the SR element.

-NOTE - With regards to [type 5](#type-5), both cases work as intended.
-That is, a SR element does not contribute to the outline of its ancestor SE.
+NOTE - With regards to the current step, both cases work as intended.
+That is, a SR element does not contribute to the outline of its ancestor sectioning element.

 <!-- ----------------------------------------------------------------------- -->
-<h5 id="type-4-current-section">current section variable</h5>
--- enter/exit heading
+<h4 id="type-4-current-section-hc">enter/exit heading content</h4>

 When entering the first heading element inside some sectioning element, this heading will be used as the heading of the first inner section of the sectioning